aynulily/learngit/readme.txt

-Git is a version control
+Git is a distributed version control
 Git is a free software
 i add this line